 If you’ve done the experiment, there are probably a few things that you can immediately eliminate from your backpack that you never touched.
 For example,

-- You don't need to bring a entire trail guidebook when you can just photocopy the pages you need to refer to and bring them.
+- You don’t need to bring an entire trail guidebook when you can just photocopy the pages you need to refer to and bring them.

 - You don’t need 3 pairs of socks when 2 pairs will do.
 You can dry a pair at night on your tummy in your sleeping bag.